 FEAST

-The feast of Transfiguration is first attested in the Christian East in the 5th century and it only appears in the Roman-Frankish area in the 10th century.
-The origin of the feast probably goes back to the dedication of a church on Mount Tabor, that is regarded as the Mount of Transfiguration.
+The feast of Transfiguration was first attested in the Christian East in the 5th century and it only appeared in the Roman-Frankish area in the 10th century.
+The origin of the feast probably goes back to the dedication of a church on Mount Tabor, which is regarded as the Mount of Transfiguration.

-The liturgy of the three cycles offers accounts about transfiguration from the synoptic gospels.
-These narratives show clear parallels to the accounts about the baptism of Jesus: both of them are events of theophanies – revelations of God (This is my beloved Son, with whom I am well pleased).
-Highlighting this connection between baptism and transfiguration, the Evangelic church celebrates Transfiguration always on the 6th (last) Sunday after Epiphanias.
+The liturgy of the three cycles offers accounts of transfiguration from the synoptic gospels.
+These narratives show clear parallels with the accounts about the baptism of Jesus: both of them are events of theophanies – revelations of God (This is my beloved Son, with whom I am well pleased).
+Highlighting this connection between baptism and transfiguration, the Evangelic church celebrates Transfiguration always on the 6th (last) Sunday after Epiphany.

 The reading from 2 Peter 1:16-19 also makes reference to this event.